makersacademy/chitter-challenge/README.md

                             - Shows all peeps
                             - Shows in reverse order
                             - When showing the text show the time as time as well
+                            - Has an edit button > GET /chitter/update_pos
+                            - Has a delete button

 GET /chitter/post_message  |-Form that POST's
                               > Text input named 'peep'